Astrophysics (Index)About

 Based upon the black hole theory:

-A Gaia distance determination was 2.14 kpc, implying not enough mass to suggest a stellar black hole, and theories have been developed in which one or both the stars together produce LB-1's spectral features; one such theory suggesting inclusion of a Be star.
+An early Gaia distance determination was 2.14 kpc, which implied not enough mass to suggest a stellar black hole and Gaia's later DR3 parallax determination of around 0.359 implies a distance of about 2.79 kpc.
+Theories have been developed in which one or both the stars together produce LB-1's spectral features, one such theory suggesting inclusion of a Be star.

 (star,binary star,black hole)